How to Create Email Workflows That Convert (With Real Examples)

 Core Principles of High-Converting Workflows

-Every successful workflow follows a small set of non-negotiable principles.
+Every successful workflow follows a small set of non-negotiable principles that also protect sender reputation.

 • Behavior-driven triggers, not arbitrary schedules